lightning/bolts/07-routing-gossip.md

 New node features are possible in the future: backwards compatible (or optional) ones will have _odd_ `feature` _bits_, incompatible ones will have _even_ `feature` _bits_.
-These will be propagated normally; incompatible feature bits here refer to the nodes, not the `node_announcement` message itself.
+These will be propagated normally; incompatible feature bits here refer to the nodes, not the `node_announcement` itself.

 New address types may be added in the future; as address descriptors have